 6. The Pawns are in Debate, and the First Line of Defence

-They Symbolise the very fabric of the essence of battle, bravery and sacrifice.
+They Symbolise the very fabric of the essence of battle, bravery, and sacrifice.

 Chess Symbolism is as old as the game itself and is said to date back over 1200 years.
 In chess, all of these shapes have a purposeful meaning or symbolism.
-And that brings us onto the shapes of the pieces and how they are represented in all manner of chess sets we can find in collections the world over, Ancient, Antique, Avant Garde, Art Deco, Contemporary, or bloody BatMan should you so wish for one!
+And that brings us to the shapes of the pieces and how they are represented in all manner of chess sets we can find in collections the world over, Ancient, Antique, Avant Garde, Art Deco, Contemporary, or bloody BatMan should you so wish for one!